miho/AsyncUtils/README.md

 impact of shared mutable state.
 Currently, there's only a reflection based actor.
 It will serve as prototype for [VMF](https://github.com/miho/VMF) actors currently in development.

+Furthermore, this project uses virtual threads if available (either via `--enable-preview` or if virtual threads are officially supported).
+The availability of the API is automatically detected at runtime.
+See [Project Loom](https://openjdk.java.net/projects/loom/) for details on virtual threads and the progress on structured concurrency.

-*WARNING:* WIP, needs [Project Loom](https://openjdk.java.net/projects/loom/) to unleash its full potential.
-The API might change over time.
+*WARNING:* WIP, the API might change over time.

 ## Structured concurrency with Task Groups